18F/methods/_methods/kj-method.md

 - Put each name on the wall by its cluster.
 Exclude word-for-word duplicates.
 - Reiterate the question and have each person rank their three most important clusters.
 Visually tally points.
 - Combine duplicates and their points if the entire group agrees they’re identical.
 Three or four groups usually rank higher than the rest — these are the priorities for the question.
+governmentConsiderations:
+  At 18F, KJ participants are almost always federal employees.
+If there is any chance your KJ workshop could include participants who are not federal employees, consult OMB guidance on the Paperwork Reduction Act and the Privacy Act.
+Your agencies’ Office of General Counsel, and perhaps OIRA desk officers, also can ensure you are following the laws and regulations applicable to federal agencies.

 ---